besiobu/data-science-portfolio/trading-results/README.md

 * The market with the highest total profit was the `USD/CHF` currency pair.
 The profit was `180.18 PLN`.

 * The market with the biggest total loss was the `US500` stock index.
-The loss amounted to `-76.74PLN`.
+The loss amounted to `-76.74 PLN`.

-* The best and worst trades respectively were both on the `US500` index and amounted to `140.30PLN` and `-41.10PLN`.
+* The best and worst trades respectively were both on the `US500` index and amounted to `140.30 PLN` and `-41.10 PLN`.

-* The per contract distribution of profit has a mean of `0.49PLN` and standard deviation of `22.8PLN`.
+* The per contract distribution of profit has a mean of `0.49 PLN` and standard deviation of `22.8 PLN`.
 The distribution exhibits `positive skew` and `leptokurtosis`.

 * Around the `50`-th trade the strategy entered a period of drawdown that lasted `4 days 03:48:00`.
-During that time the algorithm lost `243.01PLN`.
+During that time the algorithm lost `243.01 PLN`.

 * Under the assumption that market behaviour does not change the probability of the algorithm making money over the next `100` trades is `56.63%`.

-* Under the same assumption as above, a cumulative loss of more than `306.93PLN` should force a re-evaluation of the algorithm.
+* Under the same assumption as above, a cumulative loss of more than `306.93 PLN` should force a re-evaluation of the algorithm.